FrancesReagan/movie-finder-api/README.md

   _Challenges faced:_
   Environment variables: this was my biggest challenge.
 My `.env` file was not being read properly---the API key was coming through as undefined.
 The issue--formatting and placement in the `.env` file are crucial.
 Then I had the API key actually push to github --even though it was in my .gitignore file---issue was I had it in duplicate in client and controller--so fixed these issues.
+  I went ahead and got a new API-key--and slowly debugged movieController and moviesClient pages until it worked in Postman at both endpoints.

 _Learning moments_: understanding modularity and how awesome it is---the why the movieClient functionality was separated form the controllers---as having one place to configure how I talk to the
  OMDb API means that if I need to change something (like the API key or add logging) -- I only have to change it in one place.